Points of Distinction

 - Communication Studies faculty members have won 10 Regents Awards for Faculty Excellence since 1997, more than any other department at UNI.
 (We congratulate Dr. Paul Siddens, our most recent winner of a Regents Award in 2013!)
 The Regents Awards are the highest honor from the State Board of Regents of Iowa, for "sustaining a record of excellence across the spectrum of faculty endeavors.”
 Faculty members have won a number of additional awards for their research, creative works, teaching, advising, and community service records.

 - UNI Forensics is one of the oldest student activities at UNI – more than 100 years old – and has a long history of success.
-UNI’s Speech Team finished ranked 10th in the country at the 2012 and 2013 AFA nationals.
+UNI’s Speech Team finished ranked 10th in the country at AFA nationals for three straight years (2012, 2013, 2014).
 The UNI Debate Team competes regionally and nationally, and has sent qualifiers to the prestigious National Debate Tournament.

 - UNI’s chapter of the Public Relations Student Society of America (PRSSA) is one of the most awarded chapters in the nation.
 In the past few years, the chapter has won PRSSA Awards for Outstanding Chapter, Chapter Firm (three times), Outstanding Chapter Newsletter, Faculty Advisor (twice) and Professional Adviser (five times).